flancian/garden/flancia collective.md

     - [[abstract fairy]]
 	- [[bmann]]
     - reach out to a member of the collective if you are interested in joining!
+	- you can opt out of the collective at any moment for any reason.
   - [[goals]]
 	- [[public utility]]
     - [[effective altruism]]